Skip to main content

 Piebald has permission modes that roughly match all three of these categories

-• The Default permission mode is read-only, so only read-only terminal commands should be allowed.
+• The Read-only permission mode is read-only, so only read-only terminal commands should be allowed.

 • The Auto-Accept mode allows reads and file writes, so read-write commands should be allowed.